Written by: Corey Janoff

 Beyond that, simply be realistic about what you can and can’t afford.
 You’re not a big shot attending doctor yet.
 You’re a resident.
 Live like one.
 Eat top ramen and spaghetti.
 Go hiking for a fun outing (it’s free).
 Pretend like you’re still in college or med school, but with a tiny bit more spending money, and life will be good.

 Investing Strategies During Residency

 I don’t expect residents to invest anything.
-However, I would like to see you max out a Roth IRA each year ($6,000 as of 2021), if possible.
+I would like to see you max out a Roth IRA each year ($6,500 as of 2023), if possible.

 If you can stay out of credit card debt, maintain an emergency reserve, and max out your Roth IRA every year during residency, you’re doing great.
 Any investing beyond that is only accelerating your path towards financial independence.

 Assuming you’re maxing out your Roth IRA and have the ability to invest more, try contributing to your 403b retirement plan at work, if available to residents.
 Ideally you make Roth contributions to your 403b as well during residency.

 Roth means the money goes in after you pay income taxes on your earnings, and qualified withdrawals in retirement from the account are tax free.